How do people discover, research, and engage with local businesses today?

 D. A business website

 It’s a trick question.
 It's all of the above!

 So why do the vast majority of franchise businesses insist on taking a one-size-fits-all approach to digital marketing?
-I talk to hundreds of franchise executives every year, and most sit on one end of the digital marketing spectrum or the other.
+Hundreds of franchise executives every year sit on one end of the digital marketing spectrum or the other.